 48. Accordingly, the BBFC cut all the scenes from the couple entering the wood to the police at the murder scene.
 But only for video, because of the clear forensic advice given to us.

-more emphasis upon research and evidence than most other countries.
+British place more emphasis upon research and evidence than most other countries.
 I have illustrated the extent to which we take advice from medical and forensic consultants.
 I have touched on our use of media effects research.
 But we also

 example, we do not like strong language in films for children.
 But we are probably a little more relaxed about sex than they are.
 For example, the BBFC gave Halle Berry’s Monster’s Ball a

 "15" rating but the MPAA in America gave it their highest practical rating, "R", and then only after cuts to the sex scene which we were happy to pass at "15".
 In Australia incidentally, Monster’s Ball was

 52. It is well known that in Europe, there is a big difference between France and the other nations.
 For the French, the quality of the film can affect the rating – if it is culturally significant it may even get a

-Anglo-Saxon sensitivity to strong language.
+in their Anglo-Saxon sensitivity to strong language.
 The Spanish tend to take a harder line than anyone on sexual morality.
 It is possible for one film to be classified (not always France) for children and in another for adults only.
 The most

-Finland, Norway and the Netherlands; rated for 14 or 15 year olds in Austria and Britain; for 17 year olds in Greece; and given an "18" rating in Spain and Ireland.
+Switzerland, Finland, Norway and the Netherlands; rated for 14 or 15 year olds in Austria and Britain; for 17 year olds in Greece; and given an "18" rating in Spain and Ireland.
 It got the adult R rating in America.
 Its sequel American Pie 2

 57. What about violence, though?
 Here is just one example of a similar range of European views.

-Norway, Sweden, Denmark, Finland and Iceland – as well, incidentally, as Australia; and Germany gave it an "18".
+olds in Norway, Sweden, Denmark, Finland and Iceland – as well, incidentally, as Australia; and Germany gave it an "18".
 Here the issue was mainly violence, though the use of very strong language bumped it up in Britain from a possible

 "PG" to a "12".
 What is interesting is the greater concern among all the Scandinavian countries about the violence in the film.
 But Germany found it violent enough to restrict it to adults only.
 This is not untypical European

-in May this year revealed that no less than ¾ of movies classified in Europe got the full range of classifications from "all ages" to restricted to "15" or "16" year olds.
+Commission in May this year revealed that no less than ¾ of movies classified in Europe got the full range of classifications from "all ages" to restricted to "15" or "16" year olds.
 Not surprisingly the

-deliberation, we in the UK agreed to pass Baise-Moi "18" for cinema release, subject to 10 seconds of cuts.
-In line with our strict policy on sexual violence, we removed a single close-up shot of actual penetration because of concerns
+After much deliberation, we in the UK agreed to pass Baise-Moi "18" for cinema release, subject to 10 seconds of cuts.
+In line with our strict policy on sexual violence, we removed a single close-up shot of actual penetration